 These are the fundamental facts you need to know about what CBD oil is and where it comes from.
-These facts will help you understand the history of CBD oil, what part of the plant it is extracted from, and how this contributes to the working on your body.
+These facts will help you understand the history of CBD oil, what part of the plant it is extracted from, and how this contributes to your body’s working.

 CBD oil is one of at least 113 unique cannabinoid chemical compounds found in Cannabis and Hemp Plants.

-This list is not believed to be debilitated as scientists are regularly discovering new cannabinoid chemical compounds on a routine basis.
-Many of these compounds are either insignificant or are still being researched so that they can be applied in modern and alternative medicine Although CBD is found in Cannabis plants, THC (tetrahydrocannabinol thc) is the most common and amply found cannabinoid present in Cannabis.
+This list is not believed to be debilitated as scientists regularly discover new cannabinoid chemical compounds on a routine basis.
+Many of these compounds are either insignificant or still being researched to be applied in modern and alternative medicine.
+Although CBD is found in Cannabis plants, THC (tetrahydrocannabinol thc) is the most common and amply found cannabinoid present in Cannabis.

 Hemp Seed CBD Oil

-Hemp Seed Oil is well known for having a healthy fatty acid profile which advocates healing.
-This means that Hemp Seed Oil is often used for treating inflammation and is good for various skin conditions.
+Hemp Seed Oil is well known for having a healthy fatty acid profile that advocates healing.
+Hemp Seed Oil is often used for treating inflammation and is good for various skin conditions.
 Whereas, Hemp Oil is still typically used for CBD Oil.
-Despite being a relative of THC, which is a compound found in marijuana that gets you high, CBD is not an addictive compound.
+Despite being a relative of THC, a compound found in marijuana that gets you high, CBD is not an addictive compound.

 Where Does it Come From?

-In recent years CBD has gained in popularity due to its many benefits such as relief from chronic pain and ailments such as seizure disorders despite not being able to get you high, CBD Oil will cause significant changes in your body.
-These changes are caused by the cannabinoids attaching themselves to your endocannabinoid system, allowing them to regulate functions which support relief from pain and other difficult or debilitating symptoms.
+In recent years CBD has gained popularity due to its many benefits, such as relief from chronic pain and ailments such as seizure disorders.
+Despite not being able to get you high, CBD Oil will cause significant changes in your body.
+These changes are caused by the cannabinoids attaching themselves to your endocannabinoid system, allowing them to regulate functions that support relief from pain and other difficult or debilitating symptoms.

 Despite both coming from the Cannabis Sativa plant, Hemp and Marijuana are two very different things.
 They both have different genetics based on being different strains of the same plant.
 Also, they are cultivated for different uses.